 Engineers are fixers.
 They are driven by identifying, investigating and eradicating problems.
 Yet the uptake of equality and diversity programmes across engineering has been slow.

-If enriching the student experience, closing the achievement gap and maintaining the diversity of your cohort into relevant work is important these five points will help you build creative, engaged and innovative teaching and learning spaces and shape people to produce inclusive engineered solutions.
+If enriching the student experience, closing the achievement gap and maintaining the diversity of your cohort into relevant work is important these five points will help.
+The are designed to build creative, engaged and innovative teaching and learning spaces and support people to produce inclusive solutions.

 1 Excellent teaching, excellent engineers, excellent engineering